 Stockholders Agreement.
-On January 6, 2010, Mr. Wynn, the Chairman of the Board and Chief Executive Officer of the Company, Elaine P. Wynn, a director of the Company, and Aruze USA, each greater than 5% stockholders of the Company, entered into an Amended and Restated Stockholders Agreement (the "Amended and Restated Stockholders Agreement") whereby that certain Stockholders Agreement, entered into as of April 11, 2002, between Mr. Wynn and Aruze, as amended by that certain Amendment to Stockholders Agreement, entered into as of November 8, 2006, between Mr. Wynn and Aruze, the Waiver and Consent, dated July 31, 2009, and the Waiver and Consent, dated August 13, 2009, was amended and restated in its entirety.
+On January 6, 2010, Mr. Wynn, the Chairman of the Board and Chief Executive Officer of the Company, Elaine P. Wynn, a director of the Company, and Aruze USA, each greater than 5% stockholders of the Company, entered into an Amended and Restated Stockholders Agreement (the

+"Amended and Restated Stockholders Agreement") which amended and restated the Stockholders Agreement between Mr. Wynn and Aruze USA (which had been entered into as of April 11, 2002, as amended as of November 8, 2006, and was subject to waivers and consents, dated July 31, 2009, and August 13, 2009).
 Pursuant to the Amended and Restated Stockholders Agreement, Elaine P. Wynn (a) became a party to the Amended and Restated Stockholders Agreement in connection with her ownership of 11,076,709 shares of the Company's common stock that were transferred to Elaine P. Wynn by Mr. Wynn and (b) became subject to the covenants and provisions thereof, including with respect to voting agreements, preemptive rights, rights of first refusal, tag-along rights and certain other restrictions on transfer of such shares subject to release of \$10 million of such shares on January 6, 2010 and on each of the following nine anniversaries thereof.
 In addition, the Amended and Restated Stockholders Agreement amended the voting agreement provision to provide that each of Mr. Wynn, Elaine P. Wynn and Aruze agree to vote all shares of the Company held by them and subject to the terms of the Amended and Restated Stockholders Agreement in a manner so as to elect to the Company's Board of Directors each of the nominees contained on each and every slate of directors endorsed by Mr. Wynn, which slate will include, subject to certain conditions, Elaine P. Wynn and, so long as such slate results in a majority of directors at all times being candidates endorsed by Mr. Wynn, nominees approved by Aruze.
-As a result of the share redemption described below, the shares previously held by Aruze are no longer issued and outstanding and neither Mr. Wynn nor Ms. Wynn has or shares the power to vote or dispose of the Aruze Shares formerly held by Aruze USA.
-Further, by virtue of that redemption, neither Mr. Wynn nor Ms. Wynn remains a member of any "group" with Aruze USA nor is either of Mr. Wynn or Ms. Wynn otherwise a beneficial owner of the former Aruze Shares.
+As a result of the share redemption described below, the shares previously held by Aruze are no longer issued and outstanding and neither Mr. Wynn nor Ms. Wynn nor Ms. Wynn remains a member of any "group" with Aruze USA nor is either of Mr. Wynn or Ms. Wynn otherwise a beneficial owner of the former Aruze Shares.